 1.43 Incremental Bundled Storage Service (IBSS) - An aggregated storage service made available to Marketers by the Company and consisting of storage services of interstate pipeline companies for which the Company has contracted and which are not directly assigned by the Company to Marketers.

-1.44 Industrial Service - Service to a Retail Customer engaged primarily in a process which creates or changes raw or unfinished materials into another form or product, including the generation of electric power.
+Industrial Service - Service to a Retail Customer engaged primarily in a process which creates or changes raw or unfinished materials into another form or product, including the generation of electric power.

+Interim Pooler – The Marketer designated by the Commission pursuant to Subsections 3.21.4 and 3.21.5 of the Terms of Service of the Company’s Tariff to be responsible for providing service to Firm System Customers of andother Marketer in the event that said Marketer’s entitlement to operate on the Company’s system is terminated pursuant to the provisions of the Company’s Tariff or Commission order.

-1.45 Interruptible Customer - A Customer who purchases a Gas Service on an Interruptible basis.
+1.46 Interruptible Customer - A Customer who purchases a Gas Service on an Interruptible basis.

-1.46 Interruptible Schedule - Each of the Company's Rate Schedules or contracts under which Gas Service is provided on an Interruptible basis.
+1.47Interruptible Schedule - Each of the Company's Rate Schedules or contracts under which Gas Service is provided on an Interruptible basis.

-1.47 Interruptible - A type of Gas Service that is subject to interruption or curtailment.
+1.48Interruptible - A type of Gas Service that is subject to interruption or curtailment.

-LNG - Liquefied Natural Gas.
+1.49LNG - Liquefied Natural Gas.

 TERMS OF SERVICE